operator-framework/operator-sdk/doc/faq.md

 # Operator SDK FAQ

+## Controller Runtime FAQ

+Please see the upstream [Controller Runtime FAQ][cr-faq] first for any questions related to runtime mechanics or controller-runtime APIs.

 ## How can I have separate logic for Create, Update, and Delete events?
 When reconciling an object can I access its previous state?

 You should not have separate logic.
 Instead design your reconciler to be idempotent.
 See the [controller-runtime FAQ][controller-runtime_faq] for more details.